MrOrtiz1988/git-branching-score-keeper-public/README.md

 Click `Create Pull Request` and add a `Reviewer` from your team.

-If the reviewer approved the Pull Request, then you may marge the pull request into master.
+If the reviewer approved the Pull Request, then you should merge the pull request into master.

 ### If there are conflicts